www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_approvals.md

 Parameter | Description
 --------- | -----------
-id | The ID of the user whose pending approvals we want.
+approver_group_id | The approver group in which we are replacing an approver.

 ### Input JSON Parameters

 Parameter | Description
 --------- | -----------
 remove_user_id | The user id of the approver to be removed. |
 add_user_id | The user id of the new approver.
-Must have access to this approval flow
+Must have access to this approval flow.

 ### Noteworthy Output JSON Parameters

 Parameter | Description
 --------- | -----------
 approval_flow_id | The approval flow that was changed. |
-new_approver_id | The new approver that was created with add_user_id
+new_approver_id | The new approver that was created with add_user_id.